BibianaLee/Medsci-736/Team-Charter.md

 #Project Name <h1>
-Inner Ear Statistical Analaysis
+#Inner Ear Statistical Analaysis <H2>

 #Vision<H1>
-The overall vision of this course and the project is to gain collaborative digital research skills
+#The overall vision of this course and the project is to gain collaborative digital research skills <H2>

-Mission
+#Mission<h1>
-Produce something that is flexiable and can be easily modified if necessary
+#Produce something that is flexiable and can be easily modified if necessary <h2>

-Success Criteria:
+#Success Criteria: <h1>
-- Postively contribute to the project
+#- Postively contribute to the project
 - Produce a result that can be used in the future
 - Everyone should pass
-- Be confident in at least one data analysis tool
+- Be confident in at least one data analysis tool <h2>

-Team Agreement
+#Team Agreement <h1>

 Behaivour Agreement
 - When unsure ask